chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-to-communicate-with-satellites.markdown

        port = 8180
     }

-* `hostname` must be set to an IP address or a host name that XL Deploy can bind to.
+`hostname` must be set to an IP address or a host name that XL Deploy can bind to.
 XL Deploy will send this value to the satellites.
 It must be visible from the network(s) where the satellites are located.
 Satellites will use this value to re-establish connection with XL Deploy if the initial connection breaks.
 If you do not provide a value, XL Deploy will resolve it from a network interface that is available, or to a loopback address if no interfaces are available.

-* `port` is the port that XL Deploy binds to.
+`port` is the port that XL Deploy binds to.
 It must also be accessible from the satellites.
+By default, it is set to `8180`.

 ## Configure the ping timeout